-Fox News called Arizona early for Biden — and once again, prompted Trump to question its loyalty
+Trump campaign was livid when Fox News called Arizona for Biden — and tensions boiled over on-air

 Fox’s decision desk didn’t rush to all of its calls.
 Long after it seemed that Florida would go for Trump, Fox waited to call it.
 Baier wondered out loud why the network could not call Florida earlier.
 Wallace declared that “the story of this night hasn’t been told yet” and likened the race up to that point to a tennis match, where both Biden and Trump had held serve.

 When some on set questioned why the network couldn’t make that call given how clear the result seemed, Baier joked about Fox’s premature call of Florida in the contested 2000 election.
-But as soon as Fox called Arizona for Biden, that kind of banter came to a halt on Fox News — and all anyone could do was start to count the different paths to 270 Electoral College votes.
+But as soon as Fox called Arizona for Biden, that kind of banter came to a halt on Fox News — and all anyone could do was start to count the different paths to 270 electoral college votes.

 Staff writer Jeremy Barr contributed to this report.